beckettloose/.dotfiles/README.md

 1. Install any prerequisites (git, zsh, fzf, ripgrep, etc.)
 2. Clone this repo to `~/.dotfiles`.
 You may choose a different location but additional configuration is required.
-3. Create any system directory trees manually to prevent stow from adopting the highest level dir (usually `.local` or similar)
+3. Create any system directory trees manually to prevent stow from adopting the highest level directory (usually `.local` or similar)
 4. Create and source the `~/.zsh_system` file that sets up your environment variables (including `DOTFILES_STOW_FOLDERS`)
 5. Run the `./install` script to stow all of the selected modules.
 If any errors occur, correct them and run the script again.